andresnowak/Fast_linear_algebra/dot_product/gpu.md

       - Quardruple dispatch (4 warps per cycle): here we have perfect register pressure, but this one is not common to have (this is from 4 SIMDs) to not have register file bottleneck
       - Dual dispatch (2 warps per cycle): here the 4 SIMD units are split into two pairs (this is from 2 SIMDs)
       - And single dispatch: this is from 1 SIMD
 - A core can have 768 threads? (hardware sweet spot occupancy)
+- We have around ~5 TFLOPs (16cores * 128alus * 1.3GHZ * 2 (as FMA counts as 2 FLOPs)
+- Max threadgroup size is <= 1024 threads